-- 1. Press the Features soft key if shown. - To access the menu during a call, press the ► right arrow key or press the PHONE key and then press the Features soft key. - 2.
+- 1. Press the Features soft key if shown. - To access the menu during a call, press the right arrow key or press the press the press the Features soft key. - 2.
 Use the ▲ up and down ▼ arrow keys to scroll the display to the option Phone User. - 3.
-Press the Select soft key or the OK button or the ▶ right arrow key. - 4.
-Use the ▲ up and down ▼ arrow keys to scroll the display to the option System Admin.
-If the option is not present then you may not have been configured as a system phone user by your system administrator. - 5.
+Press the Select soft key or the OK button or the right arrow key. - 4.
+Use the ▲ up and down ▼ arrow keys to scroll the display to the option System Admin. - !Note: This option is only present if you have been configured as a system phone user by your system administrator. - 5.
 Press the Select soft key. - 6.
 Enter your security code (this is the same as your login code) and press the Done soft key. - 7.
 Use the up and down arrow keys to scroll the display to the option System Shutdown. - 8.
 Press the Select soft key or the OK button or the right arrow key. - 9.
 The current default timeout (10 minutes) setting is shown and can be used by pressing Done soft key.
 Otherwise enter the timeout required in hours and minutes and then press the Done soft key. - The allowable range for the timeout is from 00:05 to 24:00.
-Note that the Done soft key is not displayed if the timeout entered is not within the allowed range. - To enter the : symbol in the timeout press either the or # key. - To delete the previous digit or character entered press the ◀ left arrow key. - 10.After pressing the Done soft key, you will be asked to confirm whether you want to shutdown the telephone system.
+Note that the Done soft key is not displayed if the timeout entered is not within the allowed range. - To enter the : symbol in the timeout press either the \ or # key. - To delete the previous digit or character entered press the ◀ left arrow key. - 10.
+After pressing the Done soft key, you will be asked to confirm whether you want to shutdown the telephone system.
 Only proceed is you are sure.
-If you are not sure press the Back soft key. - 11.If you press the Confirm soft key, the telephone system will switch itself to a shutdown state.
+If you are not sure press the Back soft key. - 11.
+If you press the Confirm soft key, the telephone system will switch itself to a shutdown state.
 This will disconnect all current calls and services.